neftjs/neft/types/item/anchors.coffee.md

 rect2.close()
 ```

-						assert target is 'parent' or target is 'this' or target instanceof Scope.Item
+						assert target is 'parent' or target is 'this' or target instanceof Renderer.Item
 						, "`(##{id}).anchors.#{type}` expects an item; `'#{val}'` given"

 For the peformance reasons, the *target* could be only a *parent* or a ***item sibling***.